joseamneto/downsizing-js-css/README.md

 @</dependentAssembly #>

 2)Sync your TDS projects

 3)Create and Simple Item,

-3.1)Change the Layout to use "Rendering asset Layout", 3.2)Add the demo rnedering called "RenderingAssets"
+3.1)Change the Layout to use "Rendering asset Layout"

+3.2)Add the demo rendering called "RenderingAssets"